Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/keccak256.rst

 Implementation on FPGA
 ======================

-Please refer to SHA-3 for internal structure design.
+Refer to SHA-3 for an internal structure design.

 Padding rule is the only difference between two algorithm implementations: use 0x01 in Keccak-256 and 0x06 in SHA-3.